Posted by Robert Half on 17 October 2016

 According to research carried out by ACCA, "the development of intelligent automated accounting systems" was identified as the top issue set to impact accountancy over the next three to 10 years.

 “Just as blogs democratised journalism, the same evolution is happening in the accounting space,” Sheehan says.
 “Accessing the functionality of a major ERP [enterprise resource planning] system is no longer only for the big end of town.
 These days, any SMB can have their own, fully integrated, cloud-based ERP system for as little as $49 a month.
 They no longer need to go to an accountant to process invoices, or tax returns and BAS.
 Companies can do it themselves with a very basic understanding.”

 Combining workplace automation with new skills

 ACCA lists several skills that are expected to decline in importance within the next three years due to workplace automation.
 They include manual calculation and tax filing for income, inheritance, employment and sales, as well as routine back-office work.
 Compliance reporting is also expected to become more automated through technology and analytical tools.

 Although these may seem like core accountancy functions, it definitely doesn’t mean there is no longer a role for accountants.
 It’s simply that number-crunching alone won’t be enough, as workplace automation can take care of most of that.
-While core technical finance skills and ethics will remain critical, accountants will need to combine these skills with creativity, leadership, communication skills and emotional intelligence.
+While core technical finance skills and ethics will remain critical, accountants will need to combine these traits with creativity, leadership skills, the ability to communicate and emotional intelligence.